 The persons named in the enclosed proxy intend to vote the shares of our common stock represented by each proxy properly executed and returned to us FOR the election of the aforementioned nominees as directors, but if the nominees should be unable to serve, they will vote such proxies for those substitute nominees as our Board shall designate to replace those nominees who are unable to serve.
 Our Board currently believes that each nominee will stand for election and will serve if elected as a director.
-Assuming the presence of a quorum at the annual meeting, the four director nominees for the class of directors whose term expires at the 2017 annual meeting and the one director nominee for the class of directors whose term expires at the 2015 annual meeting will be elected by a plurality of the votes cast by the shares of common stock entitled to vote at the annual meeting and present in person or represented by proxy.
-This means that the five nominees who receive the most votes will be elected.
+Assuming the presence of a quorum at the annual meeting, the three director nominees will be elected by a plurality of the votes cast by the shares of common stock entitled to vote at the annual meeting and present in person or represented by proxy.
+This means that the three nominees who receive the most votes will be elected.
 There are no cumulative voting rights in the election of directors.